Dom Moraes: Personal life

 In 1956, aged 18, he was courted by Audrey Wendy Abbott who later changed her name to Henrietta.
 They married in 1961.
 He left her, according to his close friends in London, but did not divorce her.
-He had a son, Francis Moraes, with his second wife Judith, whom he divorced, and returned to India in 1968.
+He had a son with his second wife Judith, whom he divorced, and returned to India in 1968.
 In 1969, he married the Indian actress Leela Naidu.
-They were treated as a star couple, and known across the world for over two decades.
 Their marriage ended in a separation.
 For the last 13 years of his life he lived with Sarayu Srivatsa, with whom he co-authored two books.